Pritamnirala12/my-calculator-java-prject/README.md

 Sakir Ansari (221107140033)
 Raushan Kumar(221107140044)

 ## 👨‍🏫 Guided By
  ** Mr. Harendra Kumar **
-Teaching Assistance of Computer Science Engineering Centurion University of Technology and Management
+Teaching Assistance of Computer Science Engineering
+At Centurion University of Technology and Management

 ## 👤  Author
 👨‍💻 Pritam Kumar